JacquesGrobler/udacity-data-engineering/Covid-19 Project/airflow/README.md

 ##### country_hospital_beds

 hospital_beds_stage is used as the base table, population_by_country_stage is joined to work out the total number of beds per country and country_iso_stage is joined to ensure that the country and country_code fields are consistent with the other tables.
 Conditions are added to exclude any records where country, country_code or hospital_beds_per_1000 are null.
+See create_tables.sql to see the constraints on the different columns for the table.
 The ERD for this tables can be seen below:

 ![image](https://user-images.githubusercontent.com/46716252/81256402-b5bb4380-9030-11ea-90c0-01c8fd9dd326.png)